Anthony J. Pennings, PhD

 This year, 2022, marks the halfway point for the Agenda for Sustainable Development, aimed for completion by 2030.
 Created by the United Nations during the time of Secretary-General Ban-Ki moon, 17 Sustainable Development Goals (SDGs) were approved by the General Assembly for completion by 2030.
 SDGs were meant to create a “shared blueprint for peace and prosperity for people and the planet, now and into the future.“ At this halfway point, the SDGs face new challenges and opportunities.

-This panel will address issues related to Information and Communications Technologies for Development (ICT4D) and some of the challenges coming out of the COVID-19 pandemic and the war in Ukraine, including geopolitical constraints on material supplies and digital technologies.
+This panel will address issues related to Information and Communications Technologies for Development (ICT4D) in the context of the SDGs.
+A pressing topic is some of the challenges coming out of the COVID-19 pandemic and the war in Ukraine, including geopolitical constraints on material supplies and its impact on digital technologies.

 SDGs are Sustainable Development Goals